 This post has the following major sections:

-Let’s begin with a table, for your convenience:
+Let’s begin with a table of two columns, for your convenience:

 Matthew’s Genealogy (1:1-17)

 Luke’s Genealogy (3:23-38)

 This is the genealogy of Jesus the Messiah the son of David, the son of Abraham:

 Jacob the father of Judah and his brothers,

 3 Judah the father of Perez and Zerah, whose mother was Tamar,

 Perez the father of Hezron,